This information explains the flu (influenza), including how it’s spread and how you can decrease your risk of getting it.

 - Any other public area of the hospital

-- While following these isolation precautions, you can have art or massage therapy in your room.
+- While following these precautions, you can have art or massage therapy in your room.

-- These precautions will be discontinued when you can no longer pass the infection to others.
+- You can stop following these precautions when you can no longer pass the infection to others.

 Back to top

-I have influenza.
-What precautions should I take when I go to my outpatient appointments?
+I have the flu.
+What should I do when I go to my outpatient appointments?

-- When you check in for an appointment, please let the receptionist know if you have any influenza symptoms, such as a cough, runny nose, or sneezing.
+- When you check in for an appointment, please let the receptionist know if you have any signs of the flu, such as a cough, runny nose, or sneezing.
 They will bring you to a private room, where a nurse will ask you more about your symptoms.

-- If you have influenza symptoms, please do not sit in the waiting area, eat in the cafeteria, or visit patients who are staying in the hospital.
+- If you have signs of the flu, please do not sit in the waiting area, eat in the cafeteria, or visit patients who are staying in the hospital.

-What can I do to lower my risk of getting influenza?
+What can I do to lower my risk of getting the flu?